geeksblabla/geeksblabla.com/blablas/ep74/index.md

 audio:
 ---

-In this episode, we talk about Monitoring, whatis it about, what to consider in a project roadmap, how to do it and its different types with our guests..
+In this episode, we talk about Monitoring, what is it about, what to consider in a project roadmap, how to do it and its different types with our guests..

 ## Guests